 Performance

-Athletic, sleep, and other performance metrics through the many devices are easy to study, and the minutiae easy to understand.
-Finding out why or how changes occurred for better or worse, requires a slow process of changing one element or piece of data at a time.
+How do we improve the quality of performance?
+Athletic, sleep, and other measured performances metrics documented through our devices are easy to study, and the data easy to understand.
+Finding out why or how changes occurred in a run, or night of sleep, for better or worse, requires a slow process of changing one element or piece of data at a time.

-The easiest way to start improving qualitative performance and how to shift focus, time management, sleep, etc is to eliminate all distractions- technology, light, sounds, toxic materials, excess objects.
-With nutrition, we would start eliminating the easy things, building up to elimination of all foods except organic whole foods, vegetables, fruit, water, some animal products, no dairy.
+The easiest way to start improving qualitative performance and shifting focus, time management, sleep, etc is to eliminate all distracting intake- technology, light, sounds, toxic materials, excess objects and adjust information to subtle, calming information.
+With nutrition, we would start eliminating the toxic intake, building up to elimination of all foods except organic whole foods, vegetables, fruit, protein, water, some animal products, no dairy.

 That’s the foundation.
-Brutal.
 3 months of that environment, and the information you’ll receive is valuable.

 From that stripped down version of yourself, you can see where the pain is, when and how your withdrawal symptoms appear, when are your sleep disturbances, energy spikes and drops.
-In this raw state, with little defense, vulnerable without recourse to numb through food, entertainment, dopaminergic devices, we see your triggers and how long it takes before some person, sound, food, pushes you over your edge.
-And what do you do when you’re pushed.
+In this raw state, with little defense, vulnerable without recourse to numb through food, entertainment, dopaminergic devices, we observe triggers and how long it takes before some person, sound, food, pushes you over your edge.
+And how you behave when you’re pushed.

-This information is priceless as it becomes the footprint to start listening to our minds and bodies, understanding how intricately intertwined body and mind are.
-Our power in improving performance is through understanding our intricately personal health, our threshold for endurance and propensity for collapse on whatever field, room, or relationship.
-From there, we can build a database of information and tools to equip you to adjust, correct and heal.
+This information becomes the footprint to start connecting our minds and bodies, understanding how intricately intertwined body and mind are.
+Our power in improving performance is through understanding our intimately personal health, our threshold for endurance and our potential for collapse/fail on whatever field, room, or relationship.
+From our footprint, we can build a database of specified practices and tools to equip you to adjust, correct and heal.

-In a position of learning, we can rebuild our immune system, clean our gut biome, which holds more neurons than our brain, work with our biology to recalibrate our nervous system so that we hear, see, feel, and think differently.
+In a position of learning, we can rebuild our immune system, clean our gut biome, holding 100 million neurons, work with our biology to recalibrate our nervous system so that we hear, see, feel, and think differently.
 Through that we’ll then find that we need lower doses of artificial dopamine to be satisfied, lower doses of stimuli from all levels.

-Both sound and light travel in waves, are picked up by our cells, vibrate/ affect our cells, and if we’re attuned, our cellular structure will reorganize in a position that’s more aligned with a healthy growth- they work together to heal, not in chaos.
-In that state, we have access to more aspects of our brains, we have a larger range of intelligence.
-We begin to see colors more multi-dimensionally.
+We notice more, as both sound and light received by receptors that affect our cells, and if we’re attuned, our cellular structure will reorganize to heal, avoiding chaos.
+Immersed in nature, we access a broader range of intelligence.
+We begin to see colors more multi-dimensionally feel more multi-dimensionally, redefine how we respond to stimuli.
 A flat red in nature is going to look more diversified in its range of reds, tones, textures.
 Sounds are going to not only hear differently but feel as though they are affecting our cells.
 There is plenty of research on the healing effects of sound and light.
 Our cells respond more effectively through the sounds in nature.
 We heal, generate healthier cells, through nature’s tones and tools humans have used for millennia.

-The more time we spend moving in nature, working with sounds that have evolved through thousands if not millions of years, the more opportunity we have to maximize nature’s rhythms, sounds, light, and healing effects.
+The more time we spend moving in nature, working with sounds that have evolved through millions of years, the more opportunity we have to maximize nature’s rhythms, sounds, light, and healing effects.

 Data through MRI’s show treating brain tissue with sound waves has healing capabilities (LINK) and heightens activity in the part of the brain where we learn, absorb information more deeply.

-Most research is based on men, so that explains why we understand and study what we do.
-That gap in addressing women’s concerns has reduced scientific understanding of our mind/body connections to nature, sound, light healing, as these were not priorities.
+Most research is based on men, limiting our data on nature’s affect on human behavior.
+Women’s interests have de prioritized scientific understanding of our mind/body connections to nature.
 Research becomes the foundation of understanding our relationship to nature and our scope of knowledge and is slowly expanding.

 “….
 A problem that actually manifested back in 1977 when the FDA formally banned all women of child-bearing potential from all clinical research.
 That ban remained in effect until 1993” (LINK)

-Performance for men and women can be increased through a clean, whole ecosystem, physical and emotional, that is depleted of toxins, distractions and clutter, enhanced by natural sounds and light that follow the biology’s diurnal rhythms.
+Qualitative performance for men and women can be increased through a clean, inegrated ecosystem, physical and emotional, avoiding toxins, distractions and clutter, enhanced by natural sounds and light that follow the biology’s diurnal rhythms.

 Through a strong connection with our inherent biological rhythms, the body gains equilibrium, broader capacity of performing, learning and healing at greater rates.
 Then, we can develop a personal protocol to manage technology, social, and family demands.
 This can only be done successfully with personal, individual investment.
 It’s not something you can buy, nor does a specialist exist.
 It requires curiosity, engagement, investment, and time outside.